DUTCH TECH COMPANY GOES AGAINST THE TIDE

 TUNGA RECEIVES DGGF FUNDING AND LAUNCHES INTERNATIONAL GROWTH PLANS

-Amsterdam, May 26, 2020 – The world economy might be stopped in its tracks because of the coronavirus, Dutch-African tech company Tunga is not.
-The organisation with a network of over 400 African software developers, has received a Dutch Good Growth Fund (DGGF) loan to build further capacity.
+Amsterdam, May 26, 2020 – The world economy might be stopped because of the coronavirus, but Dutch-African tech company Tunga is not.
+With a network of over 400 African software developers, the organization has received a Dutch Good Growth Fund (DGGF) loan to build additional capacity.
 The investment of 120K enables Tunga to solidify its African operations, allowing the launch of growth plans in Europe.
 This month, sales operations in the UK and the Nordics have been initiated.
-The company will invest the DGGF funding in expanding the local organisation and infrastructure in Africa.
+The company will invest the DGGF funding in expanding Africa’s local organisation and infrastructure.